putitsimply/christian-bible-explained/1-kings.md

 Later, the focus shifts to the prophet **Elijah** during the reign of **King Ahab** in Israel.
 Ahab and his wife **Jezebel** promote worship of a god called **Baal**.
 Elijah announces a drought, survives with help from a widow, and then challenges Baal’s prophets on **Mount Carmel**.
 The story says God answers with fire, proving Elijah’s message, and rain finally returns.
 Jezebel then threatens Elijah, and he flees, discouraged, but is strengthened and sent back with new tasks.

 Near the end, Ahab commits a serious injustice involving **Naboth’s vineyard**, and Elijah declares that Ahab’s family will face consequences.
 Ahab later dies in battle, and the book ends with Israel and Judah continuing on separate, troubled paths.

+## Big ideas

+* The book connects leadership choices with national wellbeing and justice.
+* Worship, power, and politics are tightly linked in the story, often in unhealthy ways.
+* Elijah’s stories highlight conflict between different religious loyalties and what counts as true worship.